What Would You Do With a Telescope?

-The Cincinnati Observatory is leading a bold program to award 20 quality telescopes and training for 20 individuals or teams to become astronomy ambassadors and further astronomy education in the Cincinnati area.
+The Cincinnati Observatory is awarding 10 quality telescopes and expert training for 10 individuals or teams to become astronomy ambassadors and further astronomy education in the Cincinnati region.

 The goal is to engage the public with programming centered around the telescopes and increase astronomy education in the region.
 Past Future Galileos have delivered more than 1,000 star gazes reaching tens of thousands of people around the region.

 The Cincinnati Observatory is seeking applications April 15-May 31, 2022.
 The application process is open to anyone 16 years of age and older that live in Ohio, Kentucky or Indiana.
 Applications may be submitted by individuals, teams, or organizations.

 Applications must include a detailed innovative plan to use the telescope to further the reach of astronomy education in their community, and an essay on what astronomy means to them.

 Applicants will be judged on a balance of academic merit and intended use of the telescope to further astronomy education.
 Special consideration will be given to those applicants who will reach a large and diverse audience or that meet a demand from the community.

 Applicants must also agree to attend at least three telescope training sessions during the summer and deliver at least three programs before being awarded the telescope.